-Booking a rental is probably the most convenient way of travelling instead of opting for public transport which is a lot of hassle and can be time consuming.
+Booking a rental is probably the most convenient way of traveling instead of opting for public transport which is a lot of hassle and can be time-consuming.
 Renting a car is fun and freeing – you can stop whenever and wherever you want!

 However, renting a vehicle can be a bit daunting and comes with its own set of drawbacks – so here are 5 tips to help you navigate through the process of renting a car!

 Rental agreements are extremely important as they will inform you of the company’s policies and the level of coverage for your vehicle.
 Make sure you read the car rental service agreement very carefully before deciding to rent from them.
 Most reputed companies have included their agreements on their websites for the ease of potential clients.

 Most car rental companies offer a small insurance benefit however, it may not cover much ground, so make sure you have your car insurance as it may extend towards rented cars as well.
 Also note that your credit card may also offer insurance for rental vehicles in the event of an accident and theft – the car rental company may even include a towing service for your credit card.